Queens Car Accident Attorney

 Is PIP Insurance Enough in a Queens Car Accident?

-Serious injuries cost serious money to treat and from which to recover.
 Your PIP insurance may dry up more quickly than you think if you have a long initial hospital stay or require multiple surgeries or intensive therapy to recover.
-And PIP doesn’t cover everything, so even at its full benefit level, it may be woefully inadequate to meet your needs.
+Even at its full benefit level, it may be woefully inadequate to meet your needs.

-That’s where a lawsuit may be your best bet.
-A competent Queens car accident attorney at Jacoby & Meyers, LLP can evaluate your case and advise you about whether a personal injury suit is the right option for you.
+A competent Queens car accident attorney at Jacoby & Meyers, LLP can evaluate your case and advise you about whether a personal injury lawsuit is the right option for you.

 How Can You Help Your Car Accident Case?